It’s really easy to keep up to date with what’s happening at DSS. Visit our website on a regular basis.

 Grade 8 Schedule Pick-Up – Thursday, August 30th

-Grade 8 students can pick up their schedules, a map of the school and their locker assignments on Thursday, August 31st, at 1:00 p.m. in the East Gym.
-There will be some of our big buddies here to help them find their classrooms.
+Grade 8 students can pick up their schedules, a map of the school and their locker assignments on Thursday, August 30th, at 1:00 p.m. in the East Gym.
+There will be some of our big buddies there to help them find their classrooms.

 Grade 8 students are to report to the East Gym by 9:15 a.m. on Tuesday, September 4th.
 There will be a brief assembly and a grade 8 photo taken before homeroom teachers take the students to their homeroom class.
 During homeroom, students will receive course schedules that list the courses they have chosen for the year.
 Students should bring a pen, a pencil, and a binder with some looseleaf paper on the first day.
-After that, Grade 8 buddies will be available to assist Grade 8 students to find classes other areas of the school.
+After that, Grade 8 buddies will be available to help Grade 8 students find classes in other areas of the school.
 They will be dismissed at 11:00 a.m.

 Meet the Teacher Night, Thursday, September 20th